-The chimpanzee trekking experience in the kyambura gorge is an exciting activity in Uganda.
-It involves travelers moving on foot into an African tropical rainforest searching for the habituated chimpanzee troops once they have allocated the chimpanzees travelers spend an hour with them in the natural jungle.
-Kyambura gorge is situated in the eastern sector of Queen Elizabeth National park which is Uganda’s second-largest savannah National park located in the western region of Uganda in four different districts namely Kasese, Kamwenge, and Rukungiri among others.
-Queen Elizabeth national park protects a bio diversified wildlife species such as the famous tree-climbing lions of the Ishasha sector, African elephants, Cape buffaloes, Uganda kobs, bushbucks, leopards, hippos, crocodiles, waterbucks, warthogs, and over 600 bird species.
-Besides Kyambura gorge chimpanzee trekking in Queen Elizabeth National park, chimpanzee trekking experience can also be done in Kibale forest national park, Budongo forest of Murchison Falls National park, Kalinzu forest, and Toro Semuliki wildlife reserve.
+The chimpanzee trekking experience in the Kyambura Gorge is an exciting activity in Uganda.
+It involves travelers moving on foot into an African tropical rainforest searching for habituated chimpanzee troops; once they have allocated the chimpanzees, travelers spend an hour with them in the natural jungle.
+Kyambura Gorge is situated in the eastern sector of Queen Elizabeth National Park, which is Uganda’s second-largest savannah national park, and is located in the western region of Uganda in four different districts, namely Kasese, Kamwenge, and Rukungiri, among others.
+Queen Elizabeth National Park protects bio-diversified wildlife species such as the famous tree-climbing lions of the Ishasha sector, African elephants, Cape buffaloes, Uganda kobs, bushbucks, leopards, hippos, crocodiles, waterbucks, warthogs, and over 600 bird species.
+Besides Kyambura Gorge chimpanzee trekking in Queen Elizabeth National Park, chimpanzee trekking experiences can also be had in Kibale Forest National Park, Budongo Forest of Murchison Falls National Park, Kalinzu Forest, and Toro Semuliki Wildlife Reserve.

 The chimpanzee trekking encounter in Kyambura gorge begins early with a morning briefing regarding the rules and regulations for chimpanzee trekking.
-After the morning briefing travelers are allocated to different chimpanzee families and chimpanzee trekking starts in the forest with an experienced park ranger guide who is so conversant with all the chimpanzee trekking trails. chimpanzee trekking encounter takes approximately 30 minutes to 4 hours, travelers are lucky to spot other primate species within the park such as l’hoest monkeys, olive baboons, black & white colobus monkeys, bird species, and mammal species among others.
-Once the chimpanzees are located, travelers can only be allowed to spend an hour with the chimpanzees in their natural environment which gives travelers an opportunity to learn more about the chimpanzee habits, lifestyle, behaviors, eye-catch chimpanzees feed themselves, breastfeed their young ones, playing, hunt, rest, take beautiful photos and record their lifetime videos with the chimpanzees.
+After the morning briefing, travelers are assigned to different chimpanzee families, and chimpanzee trekking starts in the forest with an experienced park ranger guide who is familiar with all the chimpanzee trekking trails.
+A chimpanzee trekking encounter takes approximately 30 minutes to 4 hours, and travelers are lucky to spot other primate species within the park, such as hoofed monkeys, olive baboons, black and white colobus monkeys, bird species, and mammal species, among others.
+Once the chimpanzees are located, travelers can only spend an hour with the chimpanzees in their natural environment, which gives travelers an opportunity to learn more about the chimpanzee's habits, lifestyle, and behaviors.
+They can watch the chimpanzees feed themselves, breastfeed their young, play, hunt, rest, take beautiful photos, and record their lifetime videos with the chimpanzees.

-A chimpanzee trekking permit is a legal document that is issued to travelers by the Uganda Wildlife Authority (UWA) who are above 15 years of age allowing them to see the habituated chimpanzee group in the Kyambura gorge.
-A chimpanzee trekking permit for Kyambura gorge costs $50 per person who are foreign nonresidents, $50 per person who are foreign residents, and 30,000 UGX per person who is East African citizens which is cheaper than Budongo forest where the chimpanzee trekking permit costs travelers $130 per person who is a foreign nonresident and Kibale forest national park where a chimpanzee permit costs $200 per person who is foreign nonresidents.
+A chimpanzee trekking permit is a legal document that is issued to travelers by the Uganda Wildlife Authority (UWA) who are over 15 years of age, allowing them to see the habituated chimpanzee group in the Kyambura gorge.
+A chimpanzee trekking permit for Kyambura Gorge costs $50 per person who is a foreign nonresident, $50 per person who is a foreign resident, and 30,000 UGX per person who is an East African citizen, which is cheaper than Budongo forest where the chimpanzee trekking permit costs travelers $130 per person who is a foreign nonresident, and Kibale Forest National Park, where a chimpanzee permit costs $200 per person who is a foreign nonresident.

-How to book for Kyambura gorge chimpanzee trekking permit?
+How do I book a Kyambura Gorge chimpanzee trekking permit?

 The Best time for chimpanzee trekking in Kyambura gorge Queen Elizabeth National park

-Chimpanzee trekking encounters in Kyambura gorge can be carried out all year round although it is best done in the dry months of June to September and December to February because in the dry seasons there is less rainfall received in the park therefore vegetation layers are thin that allows travelers to spot chimpanzees and other wildlife species with ease and all the chimpanzee tracking trails are drier and passable compared to the rainy season when the chimpanzee trekking trails are slippery, wet, and muddy.
+Chimpanzee trekking encounters in Kyambura gorge can be carried out all year round, although it is best done in the dry months of June to September and December to February.
+This is because in the dry seasons there is less rainfall in the park and the vegetation layers are thinner, which allows travelers to spot chimpanzees and other wildlife species with ease.

-Where to stay while trekking chimpanzee in Kyambura gorge?
+Where should you stay while trekking chimps in Kyambura Gorge?

-Queen Elizabeth national park offers countless accommodation options where travelers can stay during their chimpanzee trekking safari in Kyambura gorge Queen Elizabeth National park’s accommodations facilities range from luxury lodges, midrange lodges, and budget types including Kyambura Tented Camp, Elephants Hab Lodge, Kyambura Gorge Lodge, Irungu forest Safari Lodge, Mweya Safari Lodge, Kasenyi Safari Camp, Enganzi Lodge, Pumba Safari Cottages, Simba Safari Camp, Elephant Plains Lodge, Parkview Safari Lodge, Queen Elizabeth Bush Lodge, King Fisher Lodge Kichwamba, Lake Chibwera Camp, Katara Lodge, Kitandara Hippo Hill Lodge, and Ihamba Safari Lodge among others.
+Queen Elizabeth National Park offers countless accommodation options where travelers can stay during their chimpanzee trekking safari in Kyambura Gorge.
+Luxury lodges, midrange lodges, and budget types are available in Queen Elizabeth National Park, including Kyambura Tented Camp, Elephants Hab Lodge, Kyambura Gorge Lodge, Irungu Forest Safari Lodge, Mweya Safari Lodge, Kasenyi Safari Camp, Enganzi Lodge, Pumba Safari Cottages, Simba Safari Camp, Elephant Plains Lodge, Parkview Safari Lodge, Queen Elizabeth Bush Lodge, King Fisher Lodge Kichwamba, Lake Chibwera Camp, Katara Lodge,

 How to get to Kyambura gorge in Queen Elizabeth national

-Kyambura gorge is set in Queen Elizabeth national park which can be accessed by road transportation whereby travelers can be driven from Entebbe or Kampala via Mubende-Fort Portal or Masaka-Mbarara road to Queen Elizabeth National park headquarters and then a simple connection to Kyambura gorge, the drive from Entebbe or Kampala may take from 5-6 hours to reach Kyambura gorge.
+Kyambura gorge is set in Queen Elizabeth national park which can be accessed by road transportation, whereby travelers can be driven from Entebbe or Kampala via Mubende-Fort Portal or Masaka-Mbarara road to Queen Elizabeth national park headquarters and then a simple connection to Kyambura gorge.

+The drive from Entebbe or Kampala may take from 5 to 6 hours to reach Kyambura gorge.

-The chimpanzee trekking experience of Kyambura gorge can be joined with wildlife viewing in Queen Elizabeth national park.
-For more information regarding the chimpanzee trekking encounter in Kyambura gorge, you can contact Devine African Safaris or book different Chimpanzee trekking Safaris in different National parks.
+The chimpanzee trekking experience of Kyambura Gorge can be combined with wildlife viewing in Queen Elizabeth National Park.
+For more information regarding the chimpanzee trekking encounter in Kyambura Gorge, you can contact Devine African Safaris or book different Chimpanzee trekking Safaris in different national parks.